Online Enterprise Risk Management Graduate Certificate

 Why Choose BU’s Certificate in Enterprise Risk Management?

 - Boston University certificate programs comprise just four courses (16 credits) and provide essential skills and capabilities in high-growth industry areas.
 Certificate programs also provide a pathway to Metropolitan College management degree programs.

 - Learning from expert faculty from MET’s Department of Administrative Sciences, professionals in the public and private sectors will benefit from this opportunity to address both the human and operational factors of a workplace crisis while gaining knowledge that prepares them for courseware offered by DRI International, leading to possible certification in business continuity management.

-- Online certificate programs share courses and instructors with MET’s master’s degree programs in management, ranked among the nation’s Best Online Graduate Business Programs (Excluding MBAs) by U.S. News & World Report in 2017.
+- Online certificate programs share courses and instructors with MET’s master’s degree programs in management, ranked #9 among the nation’s Best Online Master's in Business Programs (Excluding MBA) by U.S. News & World Report in 2023.

 Operations Research Analysts